 A version of our primary logo mark (below) should be used in most cases.
 When using our logo, provide clear space around all sides of the logo that is at least 50% of the overall width of the logo itself.

-If you have specific logo needs or questions, please contact our Strategic Communications Manager for assistance.
+If you have specific logo needs or questions, please contact our Director for Strategic Communications for assistance.

 We prioritize collaboration with our community partners.
-When there are opportunities for co-branding with the Meyer Foundation, we encourage you to first contact our Strategic Communications Manager.
+When there are opportunities for co-branding with the Meyer Foundation or if you have a specific logo request, we encourage you to first contact our Director for Strategic Communications.

 Share Your Story!

 Our grantee partners are doing important work in the Greater Washington community.
-If you are a current grantee partner of the Meyer Foundation working to transform structures, policies, practices, laws or their consequences to advance racial equity, we invite you to submit stories highlighting this work.
+If you are a current grantee partner of the Meyer Foundation, we invite you to submit stories highlighting this work.